ChrisWoodgate/BraWl/paper/paper.md

 # Example Applications

 BraWL has been used, with success, to study the phase behaviour of a range of binary and multicomponent alloys, for example the binary Fe-Ga system (Galfenol) [@marchantab2021], the Fe-Ni system [@woodgateint2024], the Cantor-Wu medium- and high-entropy alloys [@woodgatecompositional2022; @woodgateinterplay2023], the refractory high-entropy alloys [@woodgateshortrange2023; @woodgatecompetition2024], the Al$_x$CrFeCoNi system [@woodgatestructure2024], and the AlTiVNb and AlTiCrMo refractory high-entropy superalloys [@woodgateemergent2025].
-The package has also been used to generate atomic configurations for training datasets for machine-learned interatomic potentials, for example for the prototypical austenitic stainless steel, Fe$_7$Cr$_2$Ni [@shenoycollinearspin2024].
+Additionally, the package has been used to generate atomic configurations with physically motivated ASRO and/or ALRO for subsequent study using a range of other simulation techniques.
+We highlight examples of its use in generating a training dataset for a machine-learned interatomic potential for the prototypical austenitic stainless steel, Fe$_7$Cr$_2$Ni [@shenoycollinearspin2024], as well as its use in generating configurations for use in a transition state study for ferromagnetic Fe-Ni alloys [@fisherlattice2025].
+Finally, the package has also been used to benchmark the efficiency of various parallelisation strategies proposed for the Wang-Landau sampling algorithm [@naguszewskioptimal2025].
+In this work, we explicitly consider several illustrative examples of the results which can be obtained using the sampling algorithms outlined above applied to the Bragg-Williams model as implemented in the package.
+Throughout these examples, the atom-atom EPIs for the Bragg-Williams model are obtained using the $S^{(2)}$ theory for multicomponent alloys [@khanstatistical2016; @woodgatemodelling2024].

 As an example of the Metropolis-Hastings Monte Carlo algorithm, we consider its application to the binary FeNi alloy, first discussed by @woodgateint2024.
 \autoref{fig:feniequilibration} shows the internal energy and conditional pair probabilities (quantifying ASRO) of a simulation cell containing 256 atoms as a function of the number of Metropolis-Hastings 'sweeps', where a sweep refers to performing a number of trial Metropolis-Hastings moves equal to the number of atoms in the simulation cell.